gardenFiend138/data-visualization/README.md

 For this data visualization, I will be using:
   * JavaScript for the overall graph structure and logic
-  * The D3 library, which will will allow me to add transitions to the graph interactions
+  * The D3 library, which will will allow me to parse the csv data and add transitions to the graph interactions
-  * HTML5 Canvas for rendering
+  * Use HTML SVG elements for rendering the data visualization
-  * Webpack for bundling
+  * NPM live-server as the local server

-I will be using data from the VenomKB API, and will be receiving data as JSON, but will also rely on data from various other sources which do not have APIs.
-For these sources, I will make a CSV file and manually transport the required data.
+I will be using data taken form snakedatabase.org; the database is not downloadable, so I will save it has HTML and use an HTML to CSV converter so I save the data as a csv file within my project.

 ## Implementation Timeline